hravat/coincap-de-project/ReadMe.md

     `export COINCAP_API_KEY=""`
     `source ~/.zshrc` or `source ~/.bashrc`

-4) New credits have been places where you can make atmost 2500 api calls per month Under the new restrictions, real time data consumption over longer periods is restricted.
+4) New credits have been placed where you can make at most 2500 api calls per month Under the new restrictions, real time data consumption over longer periods is restricted.

 ### Steps to run the project locally